 The Sustainable Initiative

-We are proud to be one of the first Hotel’s to eliminate plastic straws and reduce the use of straws altogether.
+The Glen is proud to be one of the first hotel’s to eliminate plastic straws and reduce the use of straws altogether.

 The Hotel of the Year

-We are awarded Best Casual Dining and the Judges award for Best Overall Hotel in Queensland at the Qld Hotel Association Awards for Excellence.
+The Glen Hotel & Suites is awarded Best Casual Dining and the Judges award for Best Overall Hotel in Queensland at the Queensland Hotel Association Awards for Excellence.

 The Glen Hotel & Suites hosts Australian teams for their training and team immersion before leaving for the Olympic Games in Tokyo, just days before Brisbane is announced as the host city of the 2032 Olympics.